Shaun King Threatens to Dox NY Post Reporters Over Unflattering Stories

 His attacks on Vincent, meanwhile, seemed to stem from a July 2021 story she wrote on King’s new $842,000 home in North Brunswick, New Jersey.
 The Post remarked at the time King’s very public reputation as “a champion of the poor and disenfranchised” seemed at odds with “a sprawling lakefront home.”

-“In all of my posts yesterday and today I explain everything in great detail,” he wrote when asked for comment.
+“In all of my posts yesterday and today I explain everything in great detail,” he wrote when initially asked for comment Wednesday afternoon.
 He later deleted the posts from all remaining platforms—save for his website.

 In a follow-up Instagram post on Tuesday, King claimed the Post’s reporting—which included a photo of his home but not the actual address—led to the white supremacists showing up at his home and his kids having to change schools.